docsforadobe/javascript-tools-guide/4 - User-Interface Tools/types-of-controls.rst

 The value is true when the button is selected.
 The button shows the state in a platform-specific manner, with a filled or empty dot, for example.
 You group a related set of radio buttons by creating all the related elements one after another.
-When any button’s value becomes true, the value of all other buttons in the group becomes false.
-When you create a group of radio buttons, you should set the state of one of them true: var dlg = new Window(‘dialog’, ‘Alert Box Builder’);
+When any button's value becomes true, the value of all other buttons in the group becomes false.
+When you create a group of radio buttons, you should set the state of one of them true: var dlg = new Window('dialog', 'Alert Box Builder');
-dlg.alertBtnsPnl = dlg.add(‘panel’, undefined, ‘Button alignment’);
+dlg.alertBtnsPnl = dlg.add('panel', undefined, 'Button alignment');
-dlg.alertBtnsPnl.alignLeftRb = dlg.alertBtnsPnl.add(‘radiobutton’,
+dlg.alertBtnsPnl.alignLeftRb = dlg.alertBtnsPnl.add('radiobutton',
-undefined, ‘Left’);
+undefined, 'Left');
-dlg.alertBtnsPnl.alignCenterRb = dlg.alertBtnsPnl.add(‘radiobutton’,
+dlg.alertBtnsPnl.alignCenterRb = dlg.alertBtnsPnl.add('radiobutton',
-undefined, ‘Center’);
+undefined, 'Center');
-dlg.alertBtnsPnl.alignRightRb = dlg.alertBtnsPnl.add(‘radiobutton’,
+dlg.alertBtnsPnl.alignRightRb = dlg.alertBtnsPnl.add('radiobutton',
-undefined, ‘Right’);
+undefined, 'Right');
 dlg.alertBtnsPnl.alignCenterRb.value = true;
 dlg.show();